 Summer is more than outdoor movies and picnics.
 Take things one step further by actively turning towards each other throughout your outing.
 What does that look like?

-One of the greatest predictors of your relationship’s success is your ability to turn towards each other, constantly developing your bond by making an effort every day to reach out to your partner and accept their bids for emotional connection.
-We have found that the majority of conflict in relationships is the result of turning away from and against these bids.
+One of the greatest predictors of your relationship’s success is your ability to turn towards each other by reaching out to your partner and accepting their bids.
+The majority of conflict in relationships is the result of turning away from and against these bids.
 Turning away and against are related to both suppressed negativity (sadness, self-pity, stonewalling) and being in the attack-defend mode (anger, criticism, contempt, defensiveness, belligerence).
 Playful bids and enthusiastic efforts to turn towards each other result in heightened levels of positivity during conflict discussions.
-They also help you to build up your emotional bank account, maintain a strong and healthy bond, and bring the fire back into your romance.
+They also help you to build up your emotional bank account and bring the fire back into your romance.

-- Have a picnic: Pack a couple sandwiches, a bottle of wine, and a blanket and head to the nearest park.
-Even if it’s just around the corner from your house, the change of scenery will be a refreshing variation from your weekly routine.
+- Have a picnic: Pack some food, drink, and a blanket and head to the nearest park.
+Even if it’s nearby, the change of scenery will be a refreshing variation from your weekly routine.

 - Go for a walk/hike: It may sound simple, but a long walk is still one of the best summer dates you can have.
 Whether it’s a scenic hike to a waterfall or just an evening stroll through the neighborhood, there’s something about walking together that brings you closer.
 For more turning towards: Bring your Love Map Card Deck and take turns asking each other questions.